Omega Speedmaster Moonwatch Sapphire sandwich 318.104.22.168.01.006 Review

 Plexiglass, or more correctly, polymethyl methacrylate—also known as acrylic, such as the Hesalite glass, has been used in wristwatches for a very long time.
 It is easy to shape and cheap to replace.
 The catch is that when sitting exposed on the wrist, it acquires plenty of scratches.
 There was no problem in manufacturing crystals from regular glass for watches, but the problem is that it is very fragile – especially on a watch that is constantly exposed when sitting on the wrist.

 Sapphire was not used in watches until a long time after plexiglass, but once manufacturers found effective ways to form sapphire, it was an obvious choice.
-Because of the hardness of sapphire, manufacturing a crystal is more expensive than of glass.
+Because of the hardness of sapphire, manufacturing a sapphire crystal is more expensive than a hesalite crystal.
 But the benefit is that it is extremely hard and virtually scratch-proof.

 Plexiglass (or in Omega’s case hesalite), can especially be found on vintage watches, so how come the Speedmaster .005 is available with a hesalite crystal?
-Well, the answer actually has with its story do.
+Well, the answer actually has to do with its history.
 When Omega became the official watch for NASA.
 Acrylic offers a great benefit over glass/sapphire crystals, and that is its toughness.
-It is not as hard as glass and therefore is a scratch-magnet over time, however, it offers twice the resistance to fracturing.
+It is not as hard as glass and therefore is a scratch magnet over time, however, it offers twice the resistance to fracturing.

 And the good news is that the superficial scratches can easily be polished away with some toothpaste or polish cloth.